dmmerchant/Team-Profile-Generator/README.md

 - Intern
 - Manager

-Use the following code in the command line to run the application:
+Use the following code in the command line to run the tests:

     npm test